It's Five O'Clock Somewhere

 "It's Five O'Clock Somewhere" is a song performed by Alan Jackson and Jimmy Buffett, and written by Jim "Moose" Brown and Don Rollins.
 It was released in June 2003 as the lead single from Jackson's 2003 compilation album Greatest Hits Volume II.
-It spent eight non-consecutive weeks at #1 on the Billboard Hot Country Songs chart in the summer of 2003, and ranked #4 on the year-end Billboard Hot Country Songs chart.
-In addition, the song peaked at #17 on the Billboard Hot 100 chart in September 2003, and ranked #65 on the year-end Billboard Hot 100 chart, making it the biggest pop hit for Jackson and the first top forty hit for Buffett since the 1970s.
+It spent eight non-consecutive weeks at #1 on Billboard Hot Country Songs in the summer of 2003, and ranked #4 on the year-end chart.
+In addition, the song peaked at #17 on the Billboard Hot 100 in September, and ranked #65 on the year-end Hot 100, making it the biggest pop hit for Jackson and the first top forty hit for Buffett since the 1970s.

-On November 5, 2003, it also won the Country Music Association (CMA) Award for Vocal Event of the Year.
-This was Buffett's first award in his 30-year career.
-The song became the #3 country song of the decade on Billboard's Hot Country Songs Chart.
+On November 5, 2003, it won the Country Music Association (CMA) Award for Vocal Event of the Year.
+It was Buffett's first award in his 30-year career.
+It also won two Academy of Country Music awards for Single Record of the Year and Vocal Event of the Year.
+The song became the #3 song of the decade on Hot Country Songs.

 Content

-The title refers to a popular expression used to justify drinking at any time of day, given that somewhere in the world, it is 5:00 p.m., the end of the work day for a traditional "nine-to-five" worker.
+The title refers to a popular expression used to justify drinking at any time of day, given that somewhere in the world, it is 5:00 p.m., the end of the workday for a traditional "nine-to-five" worker.
 The narrator states that he has not had a day off in over a year and that he wants to leave work and relieve his stress by drinking alcohol.
 The lyrics include the phrase, "It's only half-past twelve but I don't care.
-It's five o'clock somewhere,” which means that even though it is not 5:00 in the narrator's time zone, it must be in another part of the world.
-5:00 p.m. is typically the start of 'happy hour' at most restaurants and bars.
+It's five o'clock somewhere": even though it is not 5:00 in the narrator's time zone, it is in another part of the world.
+For example, a time of 12:30 in Newnan, Georgia, Jackson's hometown, translates to a time of 5:30 in London, England.
+Even though it would not exactly be 5:00 in London, one can still assume that it is five o'clock in London.
+If Jackson is narrating in the Pacific Time Zone, a time of 12:30 pm there coincides with a time of 5:00 pm in Newfoundland.

+The lyrics request the bartender serve "something tall and strong," specifically a Hurricane, a potent cocktail made with a large amount of rum.

+Just before Buffett's chorus, Jackson sings "What would Jimmy Buffett do?" both a reference to the Christian What Would Jesus Do advertising campaign and a joke at Buffett's expense, due to his large amount of alcohol-related songs.